 March 3, 1963: This article appeared in “This Week Magazine” promoting Judy’s return to musicals, I Could Go On Singing.

 Scan provided by Kim Lundgreen.
 Thanks, Kim!

 March 3, 1964: Columnist Mike Connolly reported that although Judy’s TV series, “The Judy Garland Show,” was not being renewed for a second season, Capitol Records was going to release an album of songs from the soundtrack of the show, featuring Vic Damone.
 Damone had recently appeared as a guest star on the show and sang a “West Side Story” medley with Judy.
-Connolly reported that Damone was set for a return to the show because the proposed album was 8 minutes short on material.
+Connolly reported that Damone was set for a return to the show because the proposed album was short by 8 minutes.

 That Garland/Damone album didn’t happen but Capitol did release an album of songs from the show, without Damone, in 1964.
 Titled “Just for Openers” it was the first and only official LP release of songs from the series.

 March 3, 1967: Judy attended Liza’s wedding to Peter Allen in New York, escorted by ex-husband (and Liza’s dad) Vincente Minnelli.
 The ceremony was held at Stevie and Richard Friedberg’s apartment (Stevie was Liza’s manager).
 Afterward, a reception was held at Liza’s business manager’s apartment, Marty Bregman.
 Other guests included: Yul Brynner, Tony Bennett, Elizabeth Ashley, Diahann Carroll, Gwen Verdon, and Bob Fosse, Phil Silvers, Jule Styne, John Kander, and both Freddie Fields and David Begelman.